Queen Mary Wasafiri New Writing Prize

 The Queen Mary Wasafiri New Writing Prize (originally known as the Wasafiri New Writing Prize) is an annual award open to anyone worldwide who has not yet published a complete book.
 It was inaugurated in 2009 to celebrate the 25th anniversary of Wasafiri magazine, to support new writers, with no limits on age, gender, nationality or background.
 The prize is judged in three categories: Fiction, Poetry, and Life Writing; The winners are published in the print and online magazine.

 Award history

 2009

 The 2009 judges were: Susheila Nasta (Chair), Margaret Busby, Mimi Khalvati and Blake Morrison.
-The winners were announced by Mimi Khalvati on 31 October at the Purcell Room, South Bank Centre, London, with the winning entries subsequently published in Wasafiri 61, Spring 2010.
+The winners were announced by Mimi Khalvati on 31 October at the Purcell Room, Southbank Centre, London, with the winning entries subsequently published in Wasafiri 61, Spring 2010.